resiliencetheatre/resiliencetheatre/README.md

 This is my Github for non profit open source work.
 You can find Edgemap and other small projects here.

+:star: See you all at **38th Chaos Communication Congress** (27-30.December,CCH Hamburg) :star:

-**NOTE:** I've changed my main Edgemap repository name to 'rpi4edgemap' at Oct 23, 2024.
+:exclamation: I've changed my main Edgemap repository name to 'rpi4edgemap' at Oct 23, 2024.
 Use link bellow.

 ## Projects